knowthelist/fhem-tablet-ui/README.md

 - **data-max**  : maximal value to set (default 70)
 - **data-tickstep** : distance between ticks (default 4|20)
 - **data-part** : part number of the space separated value to show or an RegEx
-- **class**		: small, mini, hue-tick, hue-front, hue-back, dim-tick ,dim-front, dim-back, readonly
+- **class**		: mini, small, big, bigger, hue-tick, hue-front, hue-back, dim-tick ,dim-front, dim-back, readonly

 ####Homestatus widget
 - **data-get**      : name of the reading to get from FHEM (default 'STATE')